Find answers to frequently asked questions about OSR training.

 Yes, we highly recommend you review the prerequisites on each the seminar outlines to ensure you meet the minimum requirements to attend our seminars.
 Please know that most of our seminars are not designed to appeal to beginners, so you must have some basic understanding of O/S concepts, working knowledge of C/C++, Visual Studio and Windows.
 If you have any doubts, please contact an OSR seminar consultant for assistance.

 We do our best to offer monthly presentations of our most popular seminars.
 This has been more possible with our new training space in Manchester, NH.
 For other locations across the US, we typically will offer our seminars at least twice during a calendar year.
 Stayed tuned by joining our email seminar list located on our website under seminars.

 OSR instructors are all developers who actively work on designing and implementing the industry’s toughest driver and file system projects.
 We take our real-world experience and apply it in the classroom.
 Every one of our instructors has years of experience with Windows internals, learned from the source-code level out.

 It depends on the seminar format (lab or lecture), and location.
 The seminars we run in our Seminar Space (at our offices in Manchester) typically have the fewest students… often as few as 5 or 6.
 So, if you want to smallest class experience, we recommend you look for a seminar at our Seminar Space.
-The number of attendees at other locations can vary, but 15-20 students is very common.
+The number of attendees at other locations can vary, but 15-20 students is not common.
 We work hard to keep the student to instructor ratio low to maximize time for individual learning.